careBT/carebt_core/docs/tutorial/simple_fallback.rst

 in this example.

-The constructor (``__init__``) of the ``SimpleFallback`` needs to call the constructor (``super().__init__``) of the ``FallbackNode`` and pass the bt_runner and the signature as arguments.
+The constructor (``__init__``) of the ``SimpleFallback`` needs to call the constructor (``super().__init__``) of the ``FallbackNode`` and passes the bt_runner and the signature as arguments.
 The signature defines three input parameter called *?b1 ?b2 ?b3*.

 .. literalinclude:: ../../carebt/examples/fallback.py